morganstanley/testplan/doc/newsfragments/rotated_logs.feature.rst

-* Rotate logs for ETSApp on restart.
+* Rotate logs for App on restart.